-Services are delivered throughout the year.
-Young people can be seen daily, weekly or bi-weekly depending on need.
+EdinMe’s Services are offered on an individual basis.
+Young people can be seen daily, weekly or bi-weekly depending on the level of need.

-The project works across Edinburgh, using an outreach approach.
-Support sessions take place in familiar, safe and secure locations that have been selected in consultation with participants.
+The project works across Edinburgh using an outreach approach.
+Appointments take place in familiar, safe and secure locations that have been agreed upon in consultation with the young people.